jordwalke/PackageJsonForCompilers/README.md

 ## This Is Intended For *Any* Build System.

 Most of this is not specific to any particular build system, and build systems don't need to know about this *exact* directory structure.
-When a package is built (via its `postinstall`), `dependencyEnv` sets up environment variables that handles all the logic of figuring out where things should go.
+When `PackageJsonForCompilers` builds your package (by looking for its `build.sh` script), `PackageJsonForCompilers` sets up environment variables that handles all the logic of figuring out where things should go.

 ## This Is Intended For *Any* Language.
 The `findlib` portions of this are optional.
 Your package builds don't have to use them - but you may be able to adapt `findlib` to your langauge as well.
 Take it or leave it - it's not critical to `PackageJsonForCompilers`.